ariedotcodotnz/dh-handwriting-synthesis/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-Areas for improvement:

-- Support for more datasets (CASIA, etc.)
-- Real-time generation optimization
-- Style interpolation between writers
-- Mobile/web deployment
-- Better style extraction from images

-## License

-This project is for research and educational purposes.
-Please check individual paper licenses for commercial use.

 ## Acknowledgments

 This implementation builds upon research from:
 - Alex Graves (DeepMind) - Original RNN handwriting synthesis
 - ETH Zurich - DeepWriting project
 - CVPR 2023 - Style-Disentangled Transformer

-## Contact

-For questions or issues, please open a GitHub issue or contact [your-email].

----

-**Note**: This model generates synthetic handwriting.
-While outputs are realistic, they should not be used to forge signatures or documents.
-Use responsibly and ethically.